sfu-dis/corobase/README.md

 #### Environment configurations

-* Software dependencies: `libnuma` and `tcmalloc` (part of google perftools).
+* Software dependencies: `libnuma`.
 Install from your favorite package manager.
 * `mlock` limits.
 Add the following to `/etc/security/limits.conf` (replace "[user]" with your login):
 ```
 [user] soft memlock unlimited